matt-ball/postman-local/README.md

 ## About

-Allows for editing of Postman Scripts inside your chosen editor, without having to deal with JSON structures and importing/exporting collections from Postman.
+Allows for editing of Postman Scripts inside your chosen editor.
+This has a few additional benefits:

-Using `require` works within these scripts as Browserify will run whenever you run the `postman sync` command.
-This means you can reuse local files as well as pull in external modules from NPM as they will all be bundled automaticaly when you sync.
+- Work with JavaScript files instead of the Postman collection JSON structure
+- Use of `require` to include local files/libraries from NPM (you must `npm install`) not otherwise available in Postman's sandbox
+- Version control your Postman scripts alongside your API code

 ## Installation